Current Work

 Contact the secretary@niccstandards.org.uk to get involved!

-This NICC Task Group is the UK Technical Forum to discuss the reduction of nuisance and scam calls in the UK and provides the technical standards for the implementation of the Ofcom CLI Guidelines, in ND1016.
+This NICC Task Group is the UK Technical Forum to discuss the reduction of nuisance and scam calls in the UK.

 Contact the secretary@niccstandards.org.uk to get involved!

-This Task Group is responsible for providing information that helps to ensure the security of the UK telecommunications network.
+The NICC Security Task Group is responsible for providing documentation that helps to ensure the security of the UK telecommunications network.
+The Task Group represents the UK telecoms industry from a security perspective and presents the views of the industry to the Regulator and Government security bodies where appropriate.

-The Group has developed Security Guidelines in ND1443 to mitigate the risks to networks introduced by the migration to IP technology across communication networks; and also provided general security guidance for telecommunication networks in ND1446.
+The Task Group has also developed Security Guidelines in ND1443 (Guidelines for the Security of All-IP Telephony (All-IPT) Service in the UK Telecommunications Network) to mitigate the risks to networks introduced by the migration to IP technology across communication networks; and has also provided general security guidance for telecommunication networks in ND1446 (General Security for Public Electronic Communication Network and Service Providers).

 Contact the secretary@niccstandards.org.uk to get involved!

-The CDB TG is developing a NICC Document that provides the basis for a NICC specification, CDB definition, and use-case guidance of a CDB to be used for the UK.
+The CDB TG has developed a NICC Document (ND1214 – Requirements for a UK Common Telephone Numbering Database) that provides the basis for a NICC specification, CDB definition, and use-case guidance of a CDB to be used for the UK.

-It is anticipated this NICC specification will form the information that will be included in an industry consultation resulting in an RFI delivered to CDB vendors.
+This NICC specification is expected to form the information that will be included in an industry consultation resulting in an RFI delivered to CDB vendors.

 Contact the secretary@niccstandards.org.uk to get involved!